 Chapter (2) Marking, Stiching and Ironing on the wrong side

 (2a) Layer your fabrics with the wrong side out.
-Put the paper pattern on top and use chalk or crayon in a contrasting colour to mark the opening for the wire at the top and both sides of the opening for the filter at the bottom.
+Place the paper pattern on top and use chalk or crayon in a contrast colour to mark the opening for the wire at the top and both sides of the opening for the filter at the bottom.

-In case you’re afraid to mess up your seam, you can now pin or clip your fabrics to each other, but they’re square and cotton doesn’t slide too much… if you’re a little careful and hold them when sewing, it should work just fine without!
+In case you’re afraid to mess up your seam, you can now pin or clip your fabrics to each other, but they’re square and probably won’t slide too much… if you’re a little careful and hold them when sewing, it should work fine without!